 Claudio Carvalho, Rio de Janeiro, Brazil

 In the scene (from 04:32 to 05:55 on the DVD) where Noah Wilder is in his bedroom, wearing pajamas and playing a video game, his father comes home late and visits with him.
 In one shot when Noah throws his video game controller down, you can see he is bare-foot.
 In the very next shot from a different angle, as his father is talking to him, Noah is wearing slippers.
 (Note: This is a "full-frame-only goof", not visible in the wide screen versions, because their frames were made by cropping 41.7% of the height of the spherical 35 mm film negative frames, cutting Noah's bare feet out of the frame, although his slippers can still be seen at 04:41.
 The full height of the negative is shown in the full frame version, leaving Noah's bare feet in their frames.)
+Also in this scene Noah's left leg is propped up when he is playing the video game but then when he is talking to his Dad it is his right leg that is propped up.
 See more »

 Was this review helpful to you?